mariohernandez/component-based-development/exercises/2-building-components.md

 If you already created a new theme or used the provided `badcamp` theme, and compiled the theme, you already have a styleguide in place.
 You can view the styleguide by going `http://your-local/themes/custom/badcamp/dist/style-guide/`.
 Feel free to take a look around the styleguide, we will get into it in more detail as the training progresses.

-### 1.2 Creating a basic component (Eyebrow)
+## 1.2 Creating a basic component (Eyebrow)

-Before we went into the more advance stuff, let's start by creating a super simple component.
-The component name is **Eyebrow** and this is a component you would normally use to label or categorize content content.
+Before we dive into the more advance stuff, let's start by creating a super simple component.
+The component name is **Eyebrow** and this is a component you would normally use to label or categorize content.

 A typical component would have 3 files: `component-name.json`, `component-name.scss`, and `component-name.twig`.
-Later we will use Mediacurrent's theme generator to build our components but for the purpose of understanding thing better, let's crete the Eyebrow component by hand
+Later we will use Mediacurrent's theme generator to build our components but for the purpose of understanding things better, let's crete the Eyebrow component by hand

-* Inside the **badcamp/src/components/eyebrow/** directory, create the files we discussed above, but use `eyebrow` as the component name.
+* Inside **/themes/custom/badcamp/src/components/** create a new directory called **eyebrow**, then create the files we mentioned above, but use `eyebrow` as the component name.
 So you shoud end up with `eyebrow.json`, `eyebrow.scss`, and `eyebrow.twig`.

 * Inside `eyebrow.json` copy the following code: